freeCodeCamp/freeCodeCamp/guide/english/swift/variables/index.md

 ---
 ## Variables

 A variable associates a name with a value of a particular type.
-In Swift there are two main ways to create variables. `let` and `var`.
+There are two main ways to create variables in Swift. `let` and `var`.
 To declare constants use the `let` keyword.
 To declare mutable variables use the `var` keyword.

 The benefit of having two ways to store variables in Swift is to prevent errors of changing variables that should be constant.